Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 The Philippine Passport now is now an ePassport.
-This means it has a microchip embedded on it.
+This means it has a microchip embedded in it.

 Check your passport.
-If should look like the image below.
+It should look like the image below.

-If the cover of your passport has a microchip icon at the bottom, you already have an ePassport.
+If your passport cover has a microchip icon at the bottom, you already have an ePassport.

-If your current passport is not ePassport, you can see my guide for your below.
+If your current passport is not an ePassport, you can see my guide below.

 ePassport Renewal Process is for you if you have an/a:

 - expired ePassport

 - ePassport expires within the next year, and

 - ePassport is already full, and you need more space for future travels.